gregwhitaker/jekyll-ghpages-example/README.md

     ./gradlew jekyllServe

 ## Deploying the Website to GitHub Pages
-Run the following command to deploy website changes to Github Pages:
+1. Run the following command to deploy website changes to Github Pages:

         ./gradlew jekyllRelease

+2. Commit the changes to Github.

 ## Bugs and Feedback
 For bugs, questions and discussions please use the [Github Issues](https://github.com/gregwhitaker/jekyll-ghpages-example/issues).